germangar/makebsp-documentation/README.md

 - `-ambientonly`: Only perform the macro-ambient pass.
 - `-novertex`: Disable vertex lighting generation.
 - `-nogrid`: Disable volumetric light grid generation.

+**Light Grid (Volumetric Lighting)**
+- `-grid_ambientbias <F>`: Non-linear gamma bias applied to the ambient component of the light grid.
+- `-grid_directbias <F>`: Non-linear gamma bias applied per-light to the directional component of the light grid.
+- `-grid_smoothambient <F>`: Radius in world units for smoothing the ambient component of the light grid.
+- `-grid_smoothambient_passes <N>`: Number of iterative smoothing passes to apply to the ambient light grid.
+- `-grid_smoothdirect <F>`: Radius in world units for smoothing the directional component of the light grid.
+- `-grid_smoothdirect_passes <N>`: Number of iterative smoothing passes to apply to the directional light grid.
+- `-grid_minambient <F>`: Minimum hard light floor applied to the ambient light grid.
+- `-grid_maxambient <F>`: Hard clamp applied to the maximum ambient light the grid can accumulate.

 <img width="2560" height="1440" alt="wf_260805_050645" src="https://github.com/user-attachments/assets/f4ef6a3d-4ed3-4c72-8dbe-f1ae0149c4dc" />